‘X Factor’ Contestant Dalton Harris Opens Up About Childhood Abuse

 It has been a MOST difficult week.
 I struggle sometimes with believing in my ability to SING somedays but for every day that I feel I had to fight, I made sure to revisit and conquer those thoughts and fears.
 Tonight was one of those days and nights.
 I decided to conquer the negative.
 The negative that said I was not worthy, good enough or being just ME.
 California Dreaming…naah London and Jamaica dreaming.
 Big up to EVERYONE OH AND THIS IS MY FIRST PIC WITH LOUIS…WE HAVE BEEN SO HARD AT WORK WE NEVER GOT TO IT BUT ITS ALRIGHT…ALL GOOD THINGS IN TIME #love #peace #light #music #daltonharris #xfactor18

-During his audition, Harris shared a glimpse into his life while growing up in Jamaica before breaking into a beautiful rendition of “Listen” from the 2006 film Dreamgirls.
+During his audition, Harris shared a glimpse into his life while growing up in Jamaica before breaking into a beautiful rendition of “Listen” from the 2006 film, Dreamgirls.

 “I grew up in a one-room house without electricity or running water, but it’s not a sad story.
 It’s how I came out of it and I’m triumphant,” he said, according to a report from The Sun.